barinova007/-Testing-theory/README.md

-## testing-theory
+## Testing-theory

-## https://www.youtube.com/c/cs50/featured - This is CS50, Harvard University's introduction to the intellectual
+# https://www.youtube.com/c/cs50/featured - This is CS50, Harvard University's introduction to the intellectual
 enterprises of computer science and the art of programming.